Citation, DOI & article data

 - rheumatoid lung disease

-Chest radiographs are the most commonly used examination to assess for the presence of a pleural effusion; however, it should be noted that on a routine erect chest x-ray as much as 250-600 mL of fluid is required before it becomes evident 6.
-A lateral decubitus film is most sensitive, able to identify even a small amount of fluid.
-At the other extreme, supine films can mask large quantities of fluid.
+Chest radiographs are the most commonly used examination to assess for the presence of pleural effusion; however, it should be noted that on a routine erect chest x-ray as much as 250-600 mL of fluid is required before it becomes evident 6.
+A lateral decubitus projection is most sensitive, able to identify even a small amount of fluid.
+At the other extreme, supine projections can mask large quantities of fluid.

 Chest radiograph (lateral decubitus)

 A lateral decubitus film (obtained with the patient lying on their side, effusion side down, with a cross table shoot through technique) can visualize small amounts of fluid layering against the dependant parietal pleura.

 Both PA and AP erect films are insensitive to small amounts of fluid.
 Features include: